Doctor insights on:

 Vision impairment and blindness are conditions in which a person cannot see well or see at all, even with glasses or contact lenses.
 If a person's best vision (with correction) out of either eye is only 20/70 - 20/200, he is impaired.
 If he can see no better than 20/200 or his visual field is no more than 20 degrees (severe "tunnel" vision), ...Read more

-Low blood pressure?: If the symptoms are reliably triggered by changes in position (e.g. standing from a seated or lying position), they may represent orthostatic hypotension, a drop in blood pressure brought on by movement.
-Your PCP can confirm this and help narrow down causes, such as dehydration, heart trouble, or neuropathy.
+Low blood pressure?: If the symptoms are reliably triggered by changes in position (e.g. Standing from a seated or lying position), they may represent orthostatic hypotension, a drop in blood pressure brought on by movement.
+Your pcp can confirm this and help narrow down causes, such as dehydration, heart trouble, or neuropathy.
 Other possible causes include bloodflow issues to the brain, so get checked out! ...Read more

 Randomly dizzy with temporary loss of vision - became blurry vision and slurred words.
 Now loss of vision in 1 eye which is slowly coming back?

 The symptoms you: describe are a medical emergency.
 Please go to your emergency department for treatment and future prevention.
 Peace and good health. ...Read more